I am so excited that the Avid Baker's Challenge group has chosen The Great British Bake-Off's website as a recipe source this year.

 Be sure and weigh these ingredients - if you don't have a kitchen scale, you can get one fairly cheaply from Amazon or Bed, Bath, and Beyond.
 They are worth the investment for baking purposes.

-The original recipe: used fromage frais instead of plain Greek yogurt, used crumbled Cheshire cheese instead of feta, and had 1 tsp of fresh dill, finely chopped.
+The original recipe: used fromage frais instead of plain Greek yogurt, used crumbled Cheshire cheese instead of feta, and had 1 teaspoon of fresh dill, finely chopped.
 I chose to use the substitutes.

 If you don't like fennel seeds, don't use them.
 These pockets are great without them.